 - Intangible attributes-Examples: expressed interest in the Pro Bono Program; well respected by peers; shows an ability to recruit others; participates in other law school activities.
 Maintains school-life balance

 - Solicit nominations from the entire student body

-- Nominations are be screened by the Pro Bono Board with input from the directors or organizers of the various Pro Bono projects.
+- Nominations are screened by the Pro Bono Board with input from the community directors or organizers of the various Pro Bono projects.
 Additional information is often secured at this point.

 - Certificates awarded at the Law School Awards Day or a suitable ceremony.

 The goal of this Award is to recognize Law School student organizations that, as a whole have demonstrated the most significant contribution to pro bono activities and volunteer engagement.

 Annually an application is distributed to all law school organizations.

 The factors that will be considered when awarding points are:

 - Percentage of members involved in pro bono projects